 Megan is Wessex Museums Collections Manager and is based at Salisbury Museum.
 Her work managing the collections, takes her to the parnter museums at Poole, Devizes and Dorchester.

-The financial affairs of the Museum Trust are carefully managed by Nicola.
-She not only keeps a close eye on the budgets to make savings, but also helps the Museum to generate more revenue through fund raising initiatives.
-Nicola has also recently taken on the role of Membership Secretary.
+The financial affairs of the museum are carefully managed by Nicola.
+She not only keeps a close eye on the budgets to make savings, she has also recently taken on the role of Membership Secretary.

 Valerie Overton has the huge task of keeping the King’s House clean.
 From polishing cases to vacuuming the floor, Val can often be seen around the Museum enthusiastically undertaking her duties.

-You can be guaranteed to be greeted with a smile by our enthusiastic front of house team: Caroline Cameron, Hannah Grigson, Jon Hampton, Chris Marshall, Kay Shepcar, Nicola Trowell and Jan Thorne (shop manager).
+You can be guaranteed to be greeted with a smile by our enthusiastic front of house team: Caroline Cameron, Hannah Grigson, Jon Hampton, Margaret Kirby, Chris Marshall, Sophia Sample, Kay Shepcar and Jan Thorne (shop manager).
 Whether you have an enquiry, lost your way or want to make a purchase in our shop, reception staff are here to help.

 Roger is our Senior Guide.
 With his wealth of knowledge about the King's House, the museum and our collections, he leads tours both in the galleries and behind the scenes.

 David Algar has been a volunteer at the Museum for over forty years.
 Originally a member of the Salisbury Museum Archaeological Research Group, he was involved with many important excavations in the local area including Laverstock and Old Sarum.
 He has a keen interest in Verwood Pottery.